CMNicol/todo-django/README.md

 Django server and PostgreSQL database set up in docker-compose.yml for local development.
 See settings.py for the Django db configuration.
 See docker-compose.yml for the Docker db container configuration.
+As per the compose.yml file, the Django app is mapped to port 8000, and the database to port 5432.

 ## To Run In Docker
 * Open a terminal and `cd` to the project root